By Nirvan Pradhan

 Dr Nirvan Pradhan is an Assistant Professor , SRM University, Sikkim.

-Aditi Subba is a software eelsengineer bases in Delhi and from designer from the Darjeeling Hills and currently based in Delhi.
+Aditi Subba is a software engineer based and designer from the Darjeeling currently based in Delhi.